twlab/Repeat-Browser_data_processing/README.md

-# Repeat Browser Data Processing
+# Repeat Browser Data Processing (Iteres)

 ---

-In this repo, we provide a pipeline to process the transposable elements(TE), which is used for getting alignment statistics of transposable elements and save the processed data into a proper file format that suitable for our repeat browser.
+In this repo, we provide a pipeline to process the transposable elements(TE), which is used for getting alignment statistics of transposable elements and save the processed data into a proper file format that is suitable for our repeat browser.

-This pipeline includes a modified [iteres](https://epigenome.wustl.edu/iteres/) pipeline and a python script to convert the analysis into [zarr](https://zarr.dev/) format.
+This pipeline includes a modified [iteres](https://epigenome.wustl.edu/iteres/) pipeline and a Python script to convert the analysis into [zarr](https://zarr.dev/) format.
-The output zarr files can be uploaded into our [repeat browser](https://repeatbrowser.org/) for the visualization.
+The output zarr files can be uploaded into our [repeat browser](https://repeatbrowser.org/) for visualization.

 ## Prerequisites

 ---

-### 1. Compile the iteres and downloaded related files
+### 1. Compile the iteres and download related files
 In the top directory, run
 ```bash
 git clone clone Jiawei-Shen/Repeat-Browser_data_processing
 cd Repeat-Browser_data_processing
 make
 ```
-And here's some related files you may need:
+Here are some related files you may need:

 Repeat size file: [here](https://epigenome.wustl.edu/iteres/download/hg19/subfam.size) (length of consensus sequence of repeat subfamily)